dabeaz/curio/docs/tutorial.rst

 Notice two features in particular:

 - Unlike almost all other APIs in curio, accessing task-local storage does *not* use ``await``.
-As an example of why this is useful, imagine you wanted to capture logs written via the standard library :py:mod:`logging` module, and annotate them with request identifiers.
-Because :py:mod:`logging` is synchronous, this would be impossible if accessing task-local storage required ``await``.
+Although Curio is primarily concerned with asynchronous functions, code can still freely access synchronous code.
+That code may want to access the locals for the purposes of logging or other similar features.
+This would be impossible if accessing task-local storage required ``await``.

 - Unlike :py:class:`threading.local`, Curio task-local variables are *inherited*.
-Notice how in our example above, the logs from ``concurrent_helper`` are tagged with the appropriate request.
+Notice how in our example above, the logs from the ``publish()`` function access a task local variable even though that function is actually being called by a child task of ``chat_handler()``.

 Programming Advice